ENROLLMENT- GENERAL INFORMATION

-S/U, Satisfactory/Unsatisfactory: This grading criterion applies only to courses in the College of Arts and Sciences and the College of Business Administration.
+S/U, Satisfactory/Unsatisfactory: This grading criterion applies only to courses in the College of Arts and Sciences and the A. R. Sanchez, Jr. School of Business.
 This grade can be given for only pre-designated courses and may be used to satisfy degree requirements (e.g., business internships).
 For undergraduate students, a grade of “S” indicates achievement of 70 percent or greater for the course requirements.

 IP, In Progress: Given to a student in a thesis course who is passing but has not completed all required work.
 Student must re-enroll in thesis.

 W, Dropped/Withdrawn: Given when a student has officially dropped or withdrawn from the University by the deadline in the official University calendar, regardless of student’s standing in class.

 I, Incomplete: Given to a student who is passing but has not completed a term paper, examination, or other required work.
 Students electing to complete unfinished work in the course must sign an incomplete contract along with the instructor specifying assignments to be completed and the due date.
 Failure to sign contract, and have on file in the Office of the University Registrar, will result in the “I” being converted to an “F” through an administrative action of the University Registrar.
 For the student, the grade of “I” may be removed under certain conditions:

 - If the student elects to complete the course, he/she may, within the time